Kinnardian/Python-Lightning/README.md

 # Python-Lightning
-A Python 3 implementation of the Lightning Network.
+A Python 3 implementation of the Bitcoin Lightning Network.

 ### Development